psibi/stackgo/Dev.md

 # Chrome

 * Remove the existing plugin
-* chrome://extensions/ - Enable developer mode, Run bundle.sh, Load
-  unpacked extension - Point to the chrome directory and test the new plugin.
+* chrome://extensions/ - Enable developer mode, Run `yarn run chrome`, Load unpacked extension - Point to the chrome directory and test the new plugin.

 ## Development